 Parking space levies are collected by the NSW Office of State Revenue (OSR), a branch of the NSW State Treasury, on behalf of Transport NSW.
 An owner of leviable premises within one of the six PSL leviable districts must register with OSR, and make PSL payments to OSR on the basis of their liability.

 Money raised by the levy

-All parking space levies collected by OSR are deposited into a special account called the Public Transport Fund (pdf 15KB), and must be used for the purposes outlined in Section 11(3) of the Parking Space Levy Act.
+All parking space levies collected by OSR are deposited into a special account called the Public Transport Fund, and must be used for the purposes outlined in Section 11(3) of the Parking Space Levy Act.